LANPAC-XL® High Efficiency Tower Packing

 Maximum drip point density for air strippers and degasifiers

-LANPAC-XL doubles Q-PAC's drip point density — 22,000 points per cubic foot versus 11,000 — by adding a fourth stacked layer to the proven needle-grid architecture.
+LANPAC-XL doubles Q-PAC's drip point density — 22,000 points per cubic foot versus 11,000 — by adding a fourth stacked layer to the proven rod-grid architecture.
 The result is higher mass transfer efficiency per unit bed depth, enabling shorter towers or higher removal rates in existing equipment.
 The tradeoff is slightly higher pressure drop, making LANPAC-XL the right choice when tower footprint is constrained and the system can accommodate additional head.

 Four-Layer Construction